projectdiscovery/nuclei/README.md

    -no-stdin                           disable stdin processing

 HEADLESS:
    -headless                        enable templates that require headless browser support (root user on Linux will disable sandbox)
-   -page-timeout int            seconds to wait for each page in headless mode (default 20) -sb, -show-browser           show the browser on the screen when running templates with headless mode -sc, -system-chrome          use local installed Chrome browser instead of nuclei installed -lha, -list-headless-action  list available headless actions
+   -page-timeout int                seconds to wait for each page in headless mode (default 20) -sb, -show-browser               show the browser on the screen when running templates with headless mode -ho, -headless-options string[]  start headless chrome with additional options -sc, -system-chrome              use local installed Chrome browser instead of nuclei installed -lha, -list-headless-action      list available headless actions

 DEBUG:
    -debug                    show all requests and responses